 Sometimes we think “doing whatever it takes” to pass the bar exam means exhausting yourself and throwing 1000 hours and even more dollars into a black hole.
 (But it doesn’t have to be expensive.)

-Or following some unsustainable cookie-cutter schedule (which doesn’t care if you have other responsibilities like work or family).
+Or following some unsustainable cookie-cutter schedule (that doesn’t care if you have other responsibilities like work or family).
 Good luck if you fall behind by one day.

 Or letting a perfectly fine morning slip through by religiously sitting through 4 hours of droning lectures.
-Or worse, pausing lectures to fill in all the notes.
+Worse, pausing lectures to fill in all the notes.
 Then not even remembering 99% of it.

 I remember those days.
-Those are all things I didn’t do my second time.
+All of these are things I didn’t do my second time.
 Here’s what I would do instead:

 Learn how to learn.